jhpark1013/blog/_posts/2022-06-24-days-18-to-26-booting-linux-kernel-on-virtual-machine-debug-logs.markdown

 [    2.134347] ---[ end Kernel panic - not syncing: VFS: Unable to mount root fs on unknown-block(0,0-
 ```

-Getting rid of qemu, then reinstalling it worked only for initrd=initramfs (this meant deleting the debian install, which I think was causing the issue.. or maybe it was the additional inputs to the kvm like `-cpu host` etc)
+Reinstalling qemu worked only for initrd=initramfs where initramfs was made with `mkinitramfs`.
+I deleted the debian install on qemu in the process, which I think was causing problems.. or maybe it was the additional inputs to the kvm like `-cpu host` etc)

 I tried a using busybox, and understood the init script in initrd, but -- none of it really mattered because, now, mbuto successfully created my initrd.